-However it not just emulation that these boards can do, there is a Aros Arm port largely targeted and optimised for the Pi systems as well.
+However its not just emulation that these boards can do, there is a Aros Arm port largely targeted and optimized for the Pi systems as well.

 If that wasn't enough of an Amiga connection to justifies its inclusion on the site, thanks to development of the A314 expansion card you can hookup a Pi to your old Amiga and allow it to become a CPU & GPU accelerator and more.

-There also been a number of hacks/modders that use the Pi as the bases, like the RGBtoHDMI project (more here) or Pi as a Floppy disk drive (read here) that help expand Amiga abilities.
-Pi4 and Pi400 support is only going to improving with time, and new solutions like Ami-Hybrid, Aros Arm, Amikit are all being activity worked on for the system so it use for Amiga fans is likely to only get better.
+There have also been a number of hacks/modders that use the Pi as the bases, like the RGBtoHDMI project (more here) or Pi as a Floppy disk drive (read here) that help expand Amiga abilities.
+Pi4 and Pi400 support is only going to improving with time, and new solutions like Ami-Hybrid, Aros Arm, Amikit are all being actively worked on for the system so its use for Amiga fans is likely to only get better.